dr-leo/pandaSDMX/doc/intro.rst

 * `Anaconda <https://store.continuum.io/cshop/anaconda/>`_, or
 * `Canopy <https://www.enthought.com/products/canopy/>`_.

-Along with a current Python interpreter these Python distributions include, the dependencies as well as lots of other useful packages.
+Along with a current Python interpreter these Python distributions include the dependencies as well as lots of other useful packages for data analysis.
 For other Python distributions (not only scientific) see `here <https://wiki.python.org/moin/PythonDistributions>`_.